KDeepak5673/Pixel-Match/client/README.md

 - **🎛️ Adjustable Similarity**: Fine-tune matching sensitivity with a threshold slider
 - **📱 Responsive Design**: Works seamlessly on desktop and mobile devices
 - **🚀 Offline Capable**: No server dependencies - runs entirely in the browser
-- **🎨 Modern UI**: Clean, intuitive interface with smooth animations
+- **🎨 Modern UI**: Clean, intuitive interface with smooth animations and pixel-perfect design

 ## 🚀 Quick Start